carpetxie/math50-final-project/README.md

 ## Results

-While linear regression was used in several forms to connect with class concepts (multiple predictors, residuals, ridge regression, and bias–variance), we also implemented logistic regression as the more appropriate model for binary composer prediction.
+While linear regression was used in several forms to connect with class concepts (multiple predictors, residuals, ridge regression, and bias-variance), we also implemented logistic regression as the more appropriate model for binary composer prediction.
 This gives us a clean comparison: the linear probability model is helpful pedagogically, but logistic regression is better aligned with the underlying statistics of a 0/1 outcome.

 The similar performance between the two approaches suggests that the main structure in our feature space is largely **linearly separable**, and that simple linear classifiers capture most of the signal in distinguishing these composers.